North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 \subsection{Projection of the market dispatch on the grid model}

 After the market is cleared, the dispatch of generators, RES and loads is projected on the transmission model to check for its feasibility.
-This projection can be intended as the balancing power market, where units are up- and down-regulated to deal with internal congestions.
+This projection can be intended as market-based redispatching, where units are up- and down-regulated to deal with internal congestions.
 However, given that no reserves are procured prior to the day-ahead market clearing, this is not intended as a market analysis but as a feasibility check, and all units can be adjusted to deal with congestions.
 While redispatching units, the merit order curve is followed: the redispatching costs are assumed to be the absolute values of the differences between the day-ahead price and the marginal cost of production of generators.
 Finally, load shedding and wind curtailment are considered when necessary.
 For the replicability of the results, a detailed description of the projection algorithm is provided in \ref{sec:appendix2}.